"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Caleb (18:10)

-I said divide by two—the value $35,000 a year recurring is the value of doing roughly 400 invoices a month.
+I said divide by two—the $ 35,000-a-year recurring value is the value of doing roughly 400 invoices a month.
 So that's pretty interesting.
 When people think about how much they're actually paying in labor to process 400 invoices a month manually as someone making $50K a year, that cost of business is roughly $35K.
 Interesting.

 Lee (19:52)

-Well, I could have stopped you actually—I have an ROI calculator I'm trying to pull up for you.
+Well, I could have stopped you, actually—I have an ROI calculator I'm trying to pull up for you.

 Caleb (19:58)